 As a volunteer, you'll have the opportunity to immerse in the local culture by staying with a local host family.
 By living with ahost family, you'll get to know more about the way of life of locals.
 It'll also be a great opportunity for you to polish your Spanish skills.
 Comfortable and safe accommodation is ensured for all volunteers.While staying with a host family, participants get their own room or share with another participant if staying at the same family.

 All volunteers are given an Orientation beginning on their project start date.
 Orientation is conducted by the local staff and covers topics such as Costa Rican Customs, Rules and Expectations, Safety and Introduction to your project and placement.

-Volunteers are provided with three cooked meals a day at the host family house.
+Volunteers are provided with two cooked meals a day at the host family house.
 Local Costa Rican cuisine is a fusion of cuisines from different parts of the world.
-Common foods are Rice, Vegetables, Beans, Pork, Meat, Chicken etc. Those staying at the volunteer hostel are provided with two meals a day.
+Common foods are Rice, Vegetables, Beans, Pork, Meat, Chicken etc.

 During your Free Time

 Volunteers are free to visit and see places or do shopping during their free time.
 You can explore the local markets or travel to the beaches which can be visited on the weekends.
 The country offers unparalleled natural beauty, active volcanoes, rainforests, and a wide range of national parks and eco-tourism.
 In addition, Costa Rica has over 1,000 miles of gorgeous white-and-black sand beaches.
 Visit these things you can do in your leisure time.